Block legacy authentication with Microsoft Entra Conditional Access

 Customers without licenses that include Conditional Access can make use of security defaults to block legacy authentication.

-This article assumes that you're familiar with the basic concepts of Azure AD Conditional Access.
+This article assumes that you're familiar with the basic concepts of Microsoft Entra Conditional Access.

 Conditional Access policies are enforced after first-factor authentication is completed.
 Conditional Access isn't intended to be an organization's first line of defense for scenarios like denial-of-service (DoS) attacks, but it can use signals from these events to determine access.

-Azure AD supports the most widely used authentication and authorization protocols including legacy authentication.
-Legacy authentication can't prompt users for second factor authentication or other authentication requirements needed to satisfy conditional access policies, directly.
+Microsoft Entra ID supports the most widely used authentication and authorization protocols including legacy authentication.
+Legacy authentication can't prompt users for second factor authentication or other authentication requirements needed to satisfy Conditional Access policies, directly.
 This authentication pattern includes basic authentication, a widely used industry-standard method for collecting user name and password information.
 Examples of applications that commonly or only use legacy authentication are:

 - Microsoft Office 2013 or older.